Products Affected - Description

 Estimated Resupply Dates

-- Teva has limited supplies of cisplatin 50 mL and 100 mL vials and is allocating product.3
+Teva is reviewing orders for cisplatin 50 mL and 100 mL vials and releasing product as it becomes available.3

 Implications for Patient Care